enjesh/python_practice/README.md

 Python is a beginner-friendly programming language, and its structure is often compared to the English language.
 Use Python to automate everyday processes, build apps and even create games.
 The possibilities are endless!!!

+# Numbers
+There are 2 number types
+    int(integer) - whole number no decimal.
+Can be positive, negative or zero. float - number that contains a decimal point.
+Can be positive, negative or zero.
+The type() function tells if the number is an int or float.

+# Order of operations
+PEMDAS
+    Parenthesis
+    Exponents
+    Multiplication
+    Division
+    Addition
+    Subtraction
+Not all equations are created equal.
+Python calculates values from left to right.
 # Comments
 Comments in Python start with the hash character (#) and extend to the end of the physical line.